Built-in Layer Types

 is the last dimension. eps

-is a small term added to the denominator for numerical stability.
+is a small term added to the variance for numerical stability.

 Examples